defcello/pyLOOKinRemote/README.md

       ...Search complete!
 Found 2 LOOKin Remote devices.
       LOOKinRemote(192.168.0.123) is reporting: 20.7°C/69.3°F and 53.6%RH
       LOOKinRemote(192.168.0.234) is reporting: 21.0°C/69.8°F and 61.3%RH

+## To Install

+1. Download the repository files (or at least "pylookinremote.py").
+2. Install Python 3.8 or newer (older versions might work, but not guaranteed).
+3. Vanilla Python is fine for most functions, but if you want to use device discovery, install the ["zeroconf"](https://pypi.org/project/zeroconf/) library:
+    i.
+Open a command line interface.
+    ii.
+Run the command `pip install zeroconf`.
+        a.
+Windows: `py -3.8 -m pip install zeroconf`
+        b.
+Linux: `python3.8 -m pip install zeroconf`
+4. Download the "pyLOOKinRemote" repository files to your computer, or at least its "pylookinremote.py" file.

+## To Uninstall

+1. Delete the "pyLOOKinRemote" repository files from your computer.
+2. If you installed "zeroconf", you may want to uninstall that as well.
+    i.
+Open a command line interface.
+    ii.
+Run the command `pip uninstall zeroconf`.
+        a.
+Windows: `py -3.8 -m pip uninstall zeroconf`
+        b.
+Linux: `python3.8 -m pip uninstall zeroconf`

 ### Auxiliary Data File